 Do you ever conduct online mystery shops?

 Yes.
-Separate tests are conducted in a quarterly ‘Online 33’.
+Separate tests are conducted in a quarterly ‘Online Grocer 33’.
 This uses the same shopping list but features a different methodology, to assess areas such as website navigation and delivery.
-You can check the latest winners here but there are currently no awards attached to this service.
+From July 2025, when online Grocer 33 shops feature, they will replace store-based shops and the results will contribute to the overall awards for service and availability.